 - When standing up from your chair, pay full attention to the sensation of movement

-- During walking breaks, focus on the feeling of your feet touching the ground
+- During walking breaks, focus on the feeling of feet touching the ground

 - While stretching, notice the sensations without trying to “fix” anything